 As the business has grown over the years, we have branched out beyond the restaurant.
 In 1987, we created our Casa Nueva Salsa and Limited Harvest product lines.
 And in October of 1993, we expanded to include a full service bar we call the Casa Cantina.
 In 2003, the owners embarked on the largest expansion project in the corporation’s history: doubling the size of the Cantina and adding a second kitchen.
 The Bodega kitchen has allowed us to expand our menu options and appetizer selections.
-Although we are currently not producing salsa in jars for retail sale, you can visit us at the Athens Farmer’s Market where we sell fresh salsas, as well as dressings and baked goods.

 Throughout our history, we have maintained a commitment to ownership opportunities for all our employees.
 Every employee of the corporation has the opportunity to become an owner.
 Before employees are accepted as owners, they are required to attend a number of workshops focused on cooperative and financial education to become fully aware of both their rights and responsibilities as owners.